KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/Heroes/NPC Peacekeepers/Olivia Birdsong.md

 cr: 16
 spells:
   - Cantrips: Vicious Mockery, Mage Hand, Minor Illusion, Prestidigitation, Dancing Lights
-  - 1st level: Charm Person, Comprehend Languages, Healing Word
+  - 1st level: Command, Silvery Barbs, Healing Word
   - 2nd level: Hold Person, Enhance Abillity, Suggestion, Pass without trace
-  - 3rd level: Hypnotic Pattern, Counterspell, Mass Healing Word
+  - 3rd level: Hypnotic Pattern, Counterspell, Leomund's Tiny Hut
-  - 4th level: Charm Monster, Find Greater Steed
+  - 4th level: Dimension Door, Find Greater Steed
   - 5th level: Hold Monster, Animate Objects
   - 6th level: Otto's Irresistible Dance, Mass Suggestion
   - 7th level: Force Cage, Simulacrum
   - 8th level: Glibness
 traits:
   - name: Song of Rest
-    desc: Beginning at 2nd level, you can use soothing music or oration to help revitalize your wounded allies during a short rest.
+    desc: You can use soothing music or oration to help revitalize your wounded allies during a short rest.
 If you or any friendly creatures who can hear your performance regain hit points at the end of the short rest by spending one or more Hit Dice, each of those creatures regains an extra 1d10 hit points.
   - name: Silver Tongue
     desc: When making a Persuasion or Deception check, you can treat a d20 roll of 9 or lower as a 10.
 actions: